Book a call with admissions

 TMS for Anxiety

-Anxiety is an existential problem in our country and it’s only getting worse.
+Anxiety is a growing problem in the United States, and it’s only getting worse.
 Reported rates of anxiety in the US have been steadily increasing over the last decade and spiked significantly in the wake of the pandemic.
 Environmental risk factors for anxiety like financial strain, social isolation, and substance abuse have all contributed to this issue.
 With these unprecedented levels of anxiety, clinicians and mental health experts are searching for new and more effective forms of treatment.

-Recently, TMS therapy (transcranial magnetic stimulation) has been gaining attention as an effective treatment for anxiety disorders and anxious depression.
-Originally approved by the FDA for the treatment of major depressive disorder, TMS therapy has been indicated as an off-label treatment for anxiety disorders such as social anxiety disorder, posttraumatic stress disorder, and panic disorder.
+Recently, transcranial magnetic stimulation (TMS) therapy has been gained attention as an effective treatment for anxiety disorders and anxious depression.
+Initially approved by the FDA for the treatment of major depressive disorder, TMS therapy has been indicated as an off-label treatment for anxiety disorders such as social anxiety disorder, post-traumatic stress disorder, and panic disorder.

 What is TMS Therapy?

-Transcranial magnetic stimulation (TMS) therapy is a non-invasive treatment option that uses magnetic pulses to stimulate nerve cells in the brain.
-These magnetic pulses pass through the patient’s scalp and into the brain, where they stimulate nerve cells in a specifically targeted area so that they can alleviate anxiety symptoms.
+Transcranial magnetic stimulation (TMS) therapy is a non-invasive treatment that uses magnetic pulses to stimulate nerve cells in the brain.
+These magnetic pulses pass through the patient’s scalp and into the brain, where they stimulate nerve cells in a specifically targeted area to alleviate anxiety symptoms.

 Although TMS has been studied by scientists for decades, it received FDA approval in 2008 for patients with major depression and FDA approval to treat obsessive-compulsive disorder in 2018.
-TMS therapy has been used primarily to treat depression and OCD, but recent research shows that TMS may be able to treat general anxiety disorder.
+While TMS has been used primarily to treat depression and OCD, recent research suggests that it may also be effective in treating generalized anxiety disorder.

-TMS is administered on an outpatient basis, and each session lasts around 20 minutes.
+TMS is administered on an outpatient basis; with each session lasting around 20 minutes.
 The number of sessions required for effective treatment can vary depending on the severity of the patient’s symptoms, but most patients undergo between 20 and 30 sessions.
-One of the advantages of TMS therapy is that it is a non-invasive procedure, which means that it does not require any surgery.
+One of the advantages of TMS therapy is that it is a non-invasive procedure, meaning that it does not require surgery, IVs, or any other intrusive medical modality.
 Additionally, TMS therapy does not cause any systemic side effects, such as weight gain or sexual dysfunction, which are commonly associated with many anxiety medications like SSRIs or anxiolytics.

 How Does TMS Therapy Work?